Geulei Teiman: History

-The moshav was founded in 1948 by residents of Kfar Yavetz, a village which was evacuated during the 1948 Arab–Israeli War; the land on which the village was built had previously belonged to the depopulated Arab village of Wadi al-Hawarith.
+The moshav was founded in 1948 by residents of Kfar Yavetz, a village which was evacuated during the 1948 Arab–Israeli War; the land on which the village was built is located near the depopulated Arab village of Wadi al-Hawarith.
 The residents were immigrants and refugees from Yemen and affiliated with Hapoel HaMizrachi.

 In 1967 Geulei Teiman was split into a moshav and a housing project, but the two neighborhoods were reunited in 1992.